fauxcyrillic/BTLE-MIDI-2-CV/README.md

 But essentially the TinyS3 sends CV values to the DAC over I2C, and gate triggers go out to the level shifter to boost them from 3.3v to 5v.

+This module has no physical input connections.
+The DIY module only provides 4 discrete outputs (in pairs).
+I wanted to output four complete channels of CV *and* gates, so I made use of the unused input connectors.

+**On the left of the module** (which would normally be inputs, the top 4 connections provide gate outs.

+**On the right hand side,** there are 4 channels of CV out, in pairs.
+(See diagram in Images folder)

 It's unlikely that this image of my working out will help, but just in case...
 ![notes](IMG_1891.jpg)